Labor Market Turnover Signal

 Signal Summary:

-- Conviction Band: Low, Interpretation Confidence: Mixed Signals, Internal Conflict Flag: Yes.
+- Conviction Band: High; Interpretation Confidence: High Confidence; Internal Conflict Flag: Yes.
+Signal Stability Assessment: Stable; Threshold Proximity: Near; Revision Sensitivity: High.

 Key Dynamics: